 Scheduling#

-EOS schedules experiments, meaning it determines when and on which resources tasks run.
+EOS schedules protocols, meaning it determines when and on which resources tasks run.
 Two scheduling policies are provided:

 • Greedy: starts tasks as soon as requirements are met (dependencies, devices/resources).